spkenv/spk/crates/spfs/docs/_index.md

 ### Building a Platform

 As mentioned above, a platform is simply a stack of layers.
 During the _commit_ step, we can optionally commit the entire stack of runtime layers instead of just the changeset.
-Using spenv with a platform tag is most common, because often a layer only represents a set of changes and the files onto which the changes were made are also important to the runtime environment.
+Using spfs with a platform tag is most common, because often a layer only represents a set of changes and the files onto which the changes were made are also important to the runtime environment.

 ```bash
 # enter edit mode so that we can make changes on top of 'my-layer'